denis-mludek/kaiju/README.md

 log.message = true
 ```

-Additionally, you can fine tune which component get logged using that component's `key`:
+Additionally, you can specify which component get logged using the component's `key`:

 ```javascript
 log.render = 'select'
 log.message = 'popup'
 ```

-You will want to change the log values as early as possible in your program.
+You will want to change the log values as early as possible in your program so that no logs are missed.